ibm-cloud-docs/watsonxdata/minio_storage.md

 MinIO is a high-performance, S3 compatible object store.
 It is built for large scale data lake and database workloads.
 {: shortdesc}

+ You can integrate GlusterFS with MinIO in watsonx.data when using it as your storage backend.
+For more information, see [Setting up GlusterFS replicated storage with MinIO](/docs/watsonxdata?topic=watsonxdata-setting_glusterfs).

  If you select **MinIO** from the **Storage** section, configure the following details: